Negotiating your expatriate salary

 – Mobility bonus paid at the beginning and end of the assignment.

-– The cost-of-living premium for expensive destinations.
+– Cost-of-living bonus for expensive destinations.

 – The installation bonus to finance initial expenses on site.